piercarlomacca/selenium-java-cucumber/README.md

 it would be nice also to:
 * Test from other supported devices (if any).
 * Test on other browsers.
-* Test the page layout with different resolutions (here I don't know if Selenium would be the best choice).
+* Test the page layout with different resolutions.
 * Make available some utlilities to check element visibility or presence or clickability for use on Steps files.
 * Documentation on code.

 #### Issues ####
-For some reason on my machine the --headless flag of chromedriver was not working properly, while without flag all tests were good.
+For some reason on my machine the --headless flag of chromedriver was not working properly, while without that option all tests were good.
+Could be something related to my machine, let me know if headless works for you.

 ## Installation ##